Thursday, June 19, 2025

 Above and below: Red-throated Pipit (Anthus cervinus).

 Nothing was ever said about seeing Red-throated Pipit on this trip.
 I feel about pipits like I feel about wagtails.
 We don't have enough of them; for me, American Pipit (A. rubescens) is really the only one possible.
-I've never seen Sprague's Pipit (A, spragueii) out west, despite seriously looking on a trip across Montana in June 2009, and the Red-throated Pipit's range in Alaska is a mere decimal point when compared with the range of the Gray-headed Chickadee - oops, I mean Siberian Tit.
+I've never seen Sprague's Pipit (A, spragueii) out west, despite seriously looking on a trip across Montana in June 2009.
+The Red-throated Pipit's range in Alaska is a mere decimal point* when compared with the range of, say, the Gray-headed Chickadee* - oops, I mean Siberian Tit.

 On the list of my five favorite trip birds, I tied Ortolan Bunting and Red-throated Pipit in the fifth spot.
 Maybe Red-throated Pipit should have been all by itself.
-All this second guessing.
+So much second guessing.

 Landscape along the road leaving the lighthouse.